 After the summary comes the:

 The report has two style formats: Simple and Fancy.
-The style is determined by a button in the green navigation bar at the top, which switches between being aand a button.
+The style is determined by a button in the teal blue navigation bar at the top, which switches between being aand a button.

 For each event, its text-note, timestamp, latitude + longitude, Hrs-Dist-Avs calculations and details (attribute values) is shown.